 Mass and weight are two common often misused and misunderstood terms in mechanics and fluid mechanics.

-The fundamental relation between the mass and the weight is defined by Newton's Second Law and can be expressed as
+The fundamental relation between mass and weight is defined by Newton's Second Law.
+Newton's Second Law can be expressed as

 F = m a (1)